 But almost every successful blogger out there had to take several risks to get where they are.
 Whether it be quitting their day job, doing a complete rebrand, or launching a new course, successful bloggers understand that if they never take the leap, they’ll never know if they can fly.

 Most bloggers also understand that in the online business world, it takes a while to see how a certain change plays out.
-So they know how to be patient with their risk-taking.
+They know how to be patient with their risk-taking.

 So the key is to take calculated risks, not stupid ones, and to be patient.

-This is again, where a blogger’s ability to think unconventionally comes in.
-They’ve figured it out by trying to see things from a different way.
+Again, this is where a blogger’s ability to think unconventionally comes in.
+They’ve figured it out by trying to see things from a different vantage point.

 3. They focus